richard0000/biah_geocode_clinics_python/README.md

 Note: The program expects the input file to have the same headings as the US Clinic Data file standard.
 It will not work otherwise.

+There are two versions of the program; one for ANSII encoded files and one for UTF-16 encoded files (has foreign letters).
+In order to retain the special characters when converting to a CSV file from a XLSX file for files with foreign characters, you must do the following:

+1) Open the file in Excel
+2) Click File in the top-left corner
+3) Click "Save As"
+4) Type in a name for the file and in the drop down menu, select "Unicode Text .txt"
+5) Save the file and exit Excel
+6) Go to the file in your file explorer and rename the extension to .csv
+7) If a warning pops up, click "Yes".

 ## Prerequisites

 Any version of `requests`